Study: World nations failing the poorest on energy goals | Malay Mail

 Meanwhile, the share of renewable energy sources like wind and solar power in the overall mix hit 17.5 per cent in 2016, a sluggish increase from the 16.6 per cent recorded in 2010.

-But only 9 per cent of heat came from renewable sources in 2017 and just 3.3 per cent energy used in transport — and in the United States and Brazil most of this came from biofuels.
+But only nine percent of heat came from renewable sources in 2017 and just 3.3 per cent energy used in transport — and in the United States and Brazil most of this came from biofuels.

 The report was also jointly produced with the International Renewable Energy Agency, the World Health Organisation and the United Nations Statistics Division. — AFP